ai4reason/vizar/docs/intro.md

 In the proof step view, only a single proof graph node is displayed with its immediate parents and children.
-Additional information are provided about the symbols appearing in this proof step.
+Additional information is provided about the symbols appearing in this proof step.
 The proof step is visualized as follows.